-Students must complete the FAFSA and a Southern Union Loan Information Sheet to be considered for a Direct Loan.
-First-time borrowers must complete an entrance counseling session and sign a promissory note online at www.studentloans.gov.
+Students must complete the FAFSA to be considered for a Direct Loan.
+Firsttime borrowers must complete an entrance counseling session and sign a promissory note online at www.studentloans.gov.
 The student is the borrower, repayment generally begins six months after the student graduates or drops below half-time enrollment status.